-IDDS is led by ICF and a consortium of organizations with extensive expertise in infectious diseases, disease detection and surveillance, and health information systems: FHI 360, PATH, the Mérieux Foundation, the African Society for Laboratory Medicine, Abt Associates, Gryphon Scientific, Metabiota, and the Association of Public Health Laboratories.
+IDDS is led by ICF and a consortium of organizations with extensive expertise in infectious diseases, disease detection and surveillance, and health information systems: FHI 360, PATH, Abt Associates, the African Society for Laboratory Medicine, the Association of Public Health Laboratories, Gryphon Scientific, the Mérieux Foundation, and Metabiota.

-IDDS cuts across diseases and sectors, and it identifies and addresses gaps in systems that other disease-specific programs aren't designed to address.
+Unlike disease-specific programs, IDDS is designed to identify and address gaps in health systems by working across sectors.
 Because it can take in funds from multiple sources, IDDS can also pivot quickly as countries' priorities evolve.

-Country teams, led primarily by host-country nationals, collaborate closely with ministries of health and a wide range of local partners to ensure that the project's efforts are aligned with country priorities and tailored to local needs.
+Country teams, led primarily by host-country nationals, collaborate closely with ministries of health and a wide range of local partners to ensure the project's efforts are aligned with country priorities and tailored to local needs.